sagor1414/sMedical/README.md

 # sMedical

-This is a complete doctor appointment app there user can appoint a doctor. please give a star for more projects.
+This is a complete doctor appointment app there user can appoint a doctor. please give a star for more projects.If it work for you please give me a star.and you can follow me for more projects.

 ## Installation